inspec/inspec/docs/resources.rst

 service
 =====================================================
-Use the ``service`` InSpec audit resource to test if the named service is installed, running and/or enabled.
+Use the ``service`` |inspec resource| to test if the named service is installed, running and/or enabled.

 **Stability: Stable**

 Syntax
 -----------------------------------------------------
-A ``service`` InSpec audit resource block declares the name of a service and then one (or more) matchers to test the state of the service:
+A ``service`` |inspec resource| block declares the name of a service and then one (or more) matchers to test the state of the service:

 .. code-block:: ruby